Capital One Venture Rewards vs. Barclaycard Arrival Plus™ World Elite MasterCard®

 Other benefits include access to Capital One’s Credit Tracker app, which offers you not just a credit score, but a way to estimate the effects to your credit of various possible actions, such as paying down debt.
 There is a $59 annual fee for this card that is waived the first year, and no foreign transaction fees.

 Like the Venture Rewards card, the Arrival Plus World Elite MasterCard offers double miles on all purchases with no limitations.
 Miles can be redeemed for travel statement credits in much the same way, and Barclaycard offers a 5% rebate on miles redeemed.
-Barclaycard also offers the same terms for its sign-up bonus, 40,000 miles after spending $3,000 within 90 days of account opening.
+Barclaycard also offers an attractive sign-up bonus: 50,000 miles after spending $3,000 within 90 days of account opening.

 Another feature of this card is its Chip and PIN compatibility.
 Most new credit cards issued in the United States now have an EMV smart chip embedded in the front of the card, to ensure compatibility with the next generation of secure credit card readers already in use around the world, and rapidly being deployed in the United States this year.
 Yet in Europe and elsewhere, many unattended kiosks require compatibility with the Chip and PIN system, and this card is one of the few cards issued in America that complies with that standard.
 There is an $89 annual fee for this card that is waived the first year, and no foreign transaction fees.